| |

 There are so many things to do in Alsace with kids.
 This French province borders Germany and was at one time under German control.
 Today it is a pleasant mix of French and German architecture, culture, and food.
 The many cities, Strasbourg and Colmar have beautiful buildings and charming cobblestone streets.
 It’s one of our favorite places to visit in France.

 I am thrilled to have Tiphanya from Avenue Reine Mathilde sharing her favorite reasons to visit Alsace with kids.
-After traveling through Europe and Asia, her family decided to stay for awhile in Alsace.
+After traveling through Europe and Asia, her family decided to stay for a while in Alsace.
 She has a lovely blog written in French that is worth perusing.

-*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
+*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 What to do in Alsace with kids